FreeCAD/FreeCAD-documentation/wiki/Macro_Guitar_Nut.md

 print("Creating nut top surface")
 # Make a sphere to shape the top of the nut, which should pass through  each string center
 # Because the thickness of the strings varies, the Y-position of the sphere needs to be compensated
-# The fretboard "z" portion is   *
+# The fretboard "z" portion is:
 fretboardz = radius - (((radius ** 2) - ((centerspacing / 2) ** 2)) ** 0.5)

-# The formula to calculate the effective radius of the center of outside strings is   *
+# The formula to calculate the effective radius of the center of outside strings is:
 # r^2 = z^2 + y^2
 # r^2 = ((r - (outsidestringradiusdiff + fretboardz))^2) + ((centerspacing/2)^2)
 # r^2 = r^2 - 2r*(outsidestringradiusdiff + fretboardz) + ((outsidestringradiusdiff + fretboardz)^2) + (centerspacing^2)